Message Passing on the Edge: Towards Scalable and Expressive GNNs: More Details on Experiments

 Similar to \citet{zhou2023distancerestricted} and \citet{WL_Loopy}, we perform a speed evaluation on \texttt{QM9}.
 For this, we train our model on the training set with batch size 64 and measure the time it takes to train for a single epoch.
 Additionally, we also track the pre-processing time on the entire dataset.
 The results can be seen in Tab.~\ref{tab:runtime_complexity}.
 There are two issues with this type of evaluation.
 First, we (as well as previous work) compare runtime of models trained on different hardware.
 This is best noticed by the fact that our expressive EB-GNN is faster than the MPNN in Tab.~\ref{tab:runtime_complexity}.
 In our case, this is less of a problem because compared to 5$\ell$-GIN (the other best model on \texttt{QM9}), our GPU is significantly weaker (RTX 3080 vs RTX 3090 Ti/RTX A6000).
 Second, we believe that previous works included the initial processing time for the dataset in pre-processing.
 This includes time spent to generate the initial graphs which is needed for all models but can vary across hardware.
 We remedy this by reporting both the time spent for our pre-processing (70 seconds) as well as the time spent on preparing the initial graphs (30 seconds).

 \paragraph{\texttt{MalNet-Tiny}.} As the graphs in \texttt{MalNet-Tiny} are very large, we did not perform any hyperparameter tuning.
 Our model uses mean pooling, has 5 message passing layers and an embedding dimension of 64.
 It is trained for 500 epochs with a batch size of 16 and evaluated on 5 different seeds.
+Note that this graph is \emph{directed}.
+For this we extended EB-GNN as follows.
+We only compute edge embeddings for directed edges that are part of the graph.
+Furthermore, for $\alpha$ and $\gamma$ only aggregate edges according to their direction, i.e., $\mathcal{N}$ are directed neighbors.
+For $\beta$, we adapt the computation of triangles to treat the entire graph as undirected.
+This can lead to aggregations of an edge $(u,v)$ where only the other direction $(v,u)$ is part of the graph.
+In this case, we aggregate over $(v,u)$, the direction that exists in the graph instead.